pfheatwole/thesis/scratch/writing_guidelines.rst

 Thesis Introductions
 --------------------

-Because a thesis is such a larger body of work, it can require special considerations.
+Because a thesis is such a large body of work, it can require special considerations.
 The reader should not have to wait for a complete and thorough context before they hear the problem.
 You may want to start with a big picture version of the three moves.
 An **introduction to the introduction**, if you